motykatomasz/DeepImagePrior/README.md

 ### Peculiarities From The Network Structure
 Firstly as you can see from Figure [1](#figure-1), the last operation from the network is the upsampling procedure.
 Because the upsampling procedure is either bilinear or nearest, the resulting image is blury regardless of the network input and the network weights.
-Secondly another peculiarity is that in the case of image reconstruction, <InlineMath>n_s[5]=4</InlineMath>, which means that the number of filters and consecuently the number of channels of the output image is <InlineMath>4</InlineMath>.
-The paper in the case of image reconstruction experiments with grayscale images, therefore the output image should have <InlineMath>1</InlineMath> channel in total and not <InlineMath>4</InlineMath>.
+Secondly another peculiarity is that in the case of image reconstruction, <InlineMath>n_s[5]=4</InlineMath>, which means that the number of filters and consequently the number of channels of the output image is <InlineMath>4</InlineMath>.
+The paper in the case of image reconstruction experiments with gray-scale images, therefore the output image should have <InlineMath>1</InlineMath> channel in total and not <InlineMath>4</InlineMath>.
 Thirdly, because the last activation function is `Leaky ReLu` the range of possible  pixel values of the resulting image is <InlineMath>(-\infin,\infin)</InlineMath> instead of <InlineMath>[0, 1]</InlineMath>.
-Forthly, in the case of the hyperparameters provided for large hole inpainting <InlineMath>n_s = [0, 0, 0, 0, 0, 0] </InlineMath> and <InlineMath> k_s=
+Fourthly, in the case of the hyperparameters provided for large hole inpainting <InlineMath>n_s = [0, 0, 0, 0, 0, 0] </InlineMath> and <InlineMath> k_s=
 [\text{NA}, \text{NA}, \text{NA}, \text{NA}, \text{NA}, \text{NA}]</InlineMath> which means that skip connections are omitted.
-But given the structure given in Figure [1](#figure-1) the only connection between the encoder and the decoder are the skip connections, which makes omitting of all the skip connections not possible.
+But given the structure shown in Figure [1](#figure-1) the only connection between the encoder and the decoder are the skip connections, which makes omitting of all the skip connections not possible.

-### Addressing The Peculiarities
+### Resolving The Peculiarities
 To solve the peculiarities, we added components from the original U-Net[[2]](#citation-2) architecture.
-To make sure that the output image, is not blury, has the right ammount of channels and has possible pixel values only within the range <InlineMath>[0, 1]</InlineMath> we added a convolutional layer  with a sigmoid activation function after the last upsampling in the same way it was done in the original U-Net architecture.
+To make sure that the output image, is not blury, has the right amount of channels and has possible pixel values only within the range <InlineMath>[0, 1]</InlineMath> we added a convolutional layer  with a sigmoid activation function after the last upsampling in the same way it was done in the original U-Net architecture.
 The implementation of the last layer is:

 ```python
 class OutConv(nn.Module):
     def __init__(self, channels_in, channels_out=3):